Two metaphors for professors and course delivery

 Just as not all courses in North America are developed following the untouchable masterpiece metaphor, academics in China certainly do not fully adhere to the artisan metaphor.
 However, there is a very different tradition for developing courses, and improving on these in concert with others.
 Some of this comes from a history of a very centralized curriculum, and a lack of academic freedom and professorial autonomy.
 But some of this humbleness and willingness to work together, and to improve, would surely be welcome in North America as well.

 Thus the Ministry of Education is intent on promoting teaching teams consisting of senior, mid-career and young academics, to promote knowledge transfer and the involvement of senior faculty in undergraduate education.
 Courses have often been developed over a twenty-year period, in some cases being handed from mentor to mentee.
 Courses also regularly undergo internal and external peer-review, and many of the informants spoke of the way this had allowed them to reflect on their teaching methods, and share good ideas with colleagues.
-That all seems like a very sensible approach, although one that would be very difficult to implement in a system still characterized by the image of artists and divine inspiration.
+That all seems like a very sensible approach, although one that would be very difficult to implement in a system still characterized by artists and divine inspiration.

 However, it is possible that things will be changing at North American universities as well.
 Distance and online learning is already growing at a very high pace, not just at traditional open universities, but at all institutions of learning.
 Because of the technical requirements, and the mode of delivery, these courses often end up being produced much more collaboratively.